-The EU and its nation-states are becoming increasingly diverse.
+EU and its nation-states are becoming more and more diverse.
 From 22.3 million people living in the EU in 2018 who were non-EU citizens, more than 5 million were younger than 18 years.
-This group of underage migrants, accompanied by parents, family members, guardians or unaccompanied, is a unique and vulnerable group of migrants with specific rights and needs.
-European countries and their education systems encounter manifold challenges due to the growing ethnic, cultural, and linguistic diversity.
-The successful integration of migrant children is, therefore, one of the key tasks of all European countries.

-While in principle, the EU and its Member States guarantee immigrant children to be treated like any other children and fully enjoy their rights, they are confronted with several cultural and social barriers.
-Therefore, to enable them to become accepted, active, and full members of the reception societies, European countries need adequate policies and social innovations to enhance their successful inclusion and longterm integration.

-Such a multi-dimensional process requires several stakeholders' engagement, in which several challenges are addressed, for instance, migrant children's language needs, or different ways of life and cultural values, how to improve children's feeling of safety and their general well-being.
+This group of underage migrants, accompanied by parents, family members, guardians or unaccompanied, represent a unique and vulnerable group of migrants, who have specific rights and needs.
+European countries and their education systems encounter manifold challenges due to growing ethnic, cultural, linguistic diversity.
+The successful integration of migrant children is therefore one of the key tasks of all European countries.
+While in principle, EU and member states guarantee them to be treated as any other children and fully enjoy their rights, they are confronted with several cultural and social barriers.
+To enable them to become accepted, active, and full members of the reception societies, European countries need adequate policies and social innovations that will enhance their successful inclusion and long-term integration.
+Such a multi-dimensional process requires several stakeholders' engagement, in which several challenges are addressed, for instance, migrant's children language needs, or different ways of life and cultural values, how to improve children's feeing of safety and their general well being.